lestercheung/p4review/README.md

 Because of that,[P4Review2](http://public.perforce.com/wiki/P4Review2)
-was written with customization in mind - instead of modifying the script directly you can achieve most task by supplying a configuration isntead.
+was written with customization in mind - instead of modifying the script directly you can achieve most task by supplying a configuration instead.

 # Features #